Allen jumper sends No. 20 Texas over No. 8 Kansas 79-76

 Kansas struggled in the first half to find the free-flowing offense that can flip a game in a flash.
 Texas guard Courtney Ramey didn’t score a point in the half, but his lockdown defensive effort on Agbaji held the Jayhawks guard to just seven points on just five shots in the half.

-But Kansas kept pecking away and a hot shooting start to the second half — the Jayhawks made nine of their first 12 shots — eventually put them ahead on Josef Yesufu’s steal and dunk.
-Kansas shot 64 % in the second half.
+But Kansas kept pecking away and a hot shooting start to the second half – the Jayhawks made nine of their first 12 shots – eventually put them ahead on Josef Yesufu’s steal and dunk.
+Kansas shot 64 % in the second half against the No. 1 scoring defense in the country.

-A 3-pointer from Dajuan Harris and a dunk by Christian Braun helped Kansas build a 67-62 lead before Ramey rallied the Longhorns with consecutive layups to keep the Jayhawks from pulling away.
+”I thought it was going to be a rock fight and (scoring) in the 50s,” Kansas coach Bill Self said.

 BIG PICTURE

-Texas: Physical play by Allen, Mitchell and Christian Bishop had Texas hanging with the bigger Jayhawks inside.
-Allen had nine rebounds and Bishop had 10.
+Texas: Physical play by Allen, Mitchell and Bishop let Texas hang with the bigger Jayhawks inside.
+Allen had nine rebounds and Bishop had 10, including seven offensive boards.
 Mitchell scored 10 straight points in the first half as the Longhorns rallied from an early 18-11 deficit.

 UP NEXT